Chelsea transfer news: Alvaro Morata reaches Atletico Madrid agreement but continues to hold up Gonzalo Higuain move | Goal.com

 This has stalled Batshuayi's agreed loan move to Monaco , and with the Ligue 1 strugglers now looking into the possibility of signing Kalinic, the Belgium international's reunion with Thierry Henry could now be off.

-Everton have also shown an interest in the ex-Borussia Dortmund and Marseille forward but their valuation falls well short of what the west London club are looking for.
+Everton have also shown an interest in the ex-Borussia Dortmund and Marseille forward but their valuation falls well short of what Chelsea are looking for.

-He could yet be used as part of the deal to sign Higuain if Milan struggle to find a viable replacement elsewhere while Crystal Palace are also reporteldy keen.
+He could yet be used as part of the deal to sign Higuain if Milan struggle to find a viable replacement elsewhere while Crystal Palace are also reportedly keen.

 Additional reporting from Ruben Uria and Romeo Agresti.